The latest Sony Marvel movie has finally swooped onto the big-screen.

 Going by the name of Michael Morbius, the Nobel Prize-winning biochemist tried to cure his own blood disorder but instead turned himself into a pseudo-vampire with superhuman abilities.
 He started out as a villain in the comics before morphing into more of an anti-hero.

-Morbius is not Leto’s first foray into superhero movies – his much-hyped Joker appeared in 2016’s Suicide Squad but, despite its commercial success, the film garnered negative reviews and Leto is not expected to return for the sequel.
+Morbius is not Leto's first foray into superhero movies – his much-hyped Joker appeared in 2016's Suicide Squad (as well as Zack Snyder's Justice League) but, despite its commercial success, the film garnered negative reviews and Leto did not return for the sequel.

 Smith has said he was persuaded to join a superhero movie by his former Doctor Who co-star, Karen Gillan, who plays Nebula in the Marvel Cinematic Universe: "She told me that she really likes it, making those movies.
 That was enough for me."